gitlabform/gitlabform/docs/reference/webhooks.md

 This section purpose is to manage the [Webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html) (aka Project Hooks).

-The key names here are webhook URLs, except if the key name is `enforce` and is set to `true` - then only the hooks defined here will remain in the project, all other will be deleted.
+The key names here are webhook URLs, except if the key name is `enforce` and is set to `true` - in this case only the hooks defined here will remain in the project, all other will be deleted.
+Setting `enforce: false` is the same as omitting it, in which case only webhooks that have the value `delete: true` will be removed.
-The values of the URL keys are parameters described at [edit project hooks endpoint](https://docs.gitlab.com/ee/api/projects.html#edit-project-hook), **except the id and hook_id**.
+The other values of the URL keys are the parameters described at [edit project hooks endpoint](https://docs.gitlab.com/ee/api/projects.html#edit-project-hook), **except the id and hook_id**.

-If the only value is `delete: true` then the given webhook is going to be removed.

 Example:
 ```yaml